 A copy of any notice sent to Party A pursuant to Section 5 or 6 must also be sent to (i) Enron Corp., Attention: Corporate Secretary at the above address and facsimile no. (713) 646-8007, and (ii) Enron North America Corp., Attention: Assistant General Counsel, Trading Group at the above address and facsimile no.    (713) 646-4818.

-Address for notices or communications (other than with respect to payments) to Party B:
+Address for notices or communications (other than with respect to payments) to Party B: -

 Address : c/o Wilmington Trust Company